RMLio/RMLStreamer/README.md

 ```
 Usage: RMLStreamer [toFile|toKafka|toTCPSocket|noOutput] [options]

+  -f, --function-descriptions <function description location 1>,<function description location 2>...
+                           An optional list of paths to function description files (in RDF using FnO).
+A path can be a file location or a URL.
   -j, --job-name <job name>
                            The name to assign to the job on the Flink cluster.
 Put some semantics in here ;)
   -i, --base-iri <base IRI>